School of Nursing

 871 Leadership and Advanced Practice Roles in Health Care Organizations (3).
 This course examines health care and nursing practice organizations, and the influence of the external and internal environment on these organizations.
 Roles and functions of nurses at different levels and in different types of health care settings are explored.

-872 Human Resource Management (3).
+872 Developing and Managing Human Resources in Health Systems (3).
 Explores the knowledge and skills required for effective human resource management.
 Managerial behaviors that promote and maintain a professional nursing practice environment are emphasized.

 873 Financing for Valued-Based Care (3).
 Admission to graduate program.
 This course examines theoretical underpinnings and financial management concepts that pertain to costs, cost analysis, budgeting, variance analysis, staffing, productivity, and forecasting to prepare nurse leaders for decision-making in complex health care organizations.